Find out about the types of treatment for ovarian cancer, and how your doctor decides which treatment you need.

 Very early ovarian cancer

-If you have a borderline ovarian tumour or a very early cancer (stage 1a) that is low grade, you may only need to have the affected ovary and fallopian tube removed.
+If you have a very early cancer (stage 1a) that is low grade, you may only need to have the affected ovary and fallopian tube removed.
 As the unaffected ovary and your womb are left behind, you may still be able to have children in the future.

 If you have had your menopause, or do not want to have any more children, your surgeon may advise that you have both ovaries and your womb taken out.

-Women with a borderline tumour or very early cancer may not need any other treatment after surgery.
+Women with a very early cancer may not need any other treatment after surgery.

 Early stage ovarian cancer

-For most women with stage 1 ovarian cancer, you will have surgery to remove your:
+For most women with stage 1 ovarian cancer, you have surgery to remove your: